briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [`fish`]: https://wiki.archlinux.org/title/fish
 [shebang]: https://en.wikipedia.org/wiki/Shebang_(Unix)
 [`zsh`]: https://wiki.archlinux.org/title/zsh
-[^fish]: Note that `fish` usually would parse man pages to generate auto completions for commands it doesn't support out of the box, but that requires installing `python` so consider installing that as well.

 Next, you should run `genfstab` as indicated in the installation guide.
 Afterwards, you will want to modify the `/etc/fstab` file to remove the